sisl/SCoBA.jl/README.md

 > S. Choudhury, J. K. Gupta, M. J. Kochenderfer, D. Sadigh, and J. Bohg.
 "Dynamic Multi-Robot Task Allocation under Uncertainty and Temporal Constraints" *Robotics: Science and Systems 2020*

 In this paper, we present a hierarchical multi-robot allocation algorithm that plans under task completion uncertainty and time window constraints.
 We call our algorithm SCoBA (Stochastic Conflict-Based Allocation).
 The lower layer generates single-robot allocation policies with dynamic programming and tree search, while the upper layer uses optimal conflict resolution logic to obtain a valid multi-agent allocation.
-Please see the extended version on Arxiv (add Link) for the details.
+Please see the [extended version](https://arxiv.org/abs/2005.13109) on Arxiv for the details.

 ## Illustrations